 Athens’ best summer cafes are a great refuge from the heat and the urban intensity.

 To be fair, it’s really difficult to have a bad coffee experience in Athens.
 Caffeine and leisure are both savored in the capital, and even when leisure is wanting, a coffee on the go will be bracing and rich.
 Coffee being such a ritual though, time permitting, it’s worth making an event of it if you can.
-These cafés offer the true Athenian coffee experience.
+These cafés offer the true Athenian coffee experience – one of the essentials things to do in Athens.

 The Café in the National Garden- Athens’ Best Summer Cafe for Cooling Off